St John Maddermarket: Exterior

 The church is constructed mainly in flint with stone and brick dressings.
 The clerestory is faced with ashlar.
 The aisles are roofed with lead, and the rest of the church is slated.
 Its plan consists of a four-bay nave and chancel in one unit, north and south aisles extending the full length of the church, north and south porches, a north vestry, and a west tower.
 The east ends of the aisles have been converted into chapels, the south chapel being the Lady Chapel and on the north side the Jesus Chapel.
-The church is almost as wide as it is long.
+The church is almost as wide as it is long, an effect caused by the absence of a structural chancel.

 The tower is in four stages with diagonal buttresses.
 The bottom stage is open to the north and south, providing a passage for processions; the west arch is blocked.
 Above this is a rib vault decorated with twelve carved bosses.

 Over the west arch is a three-light Perpendicular window.
 In the top stage are three-light louvred bell openings on each side.
 The parapet is crenellated, with corner pinnacles and statues.
 Along the south wall of the south aisle are five buttresses, with three three-light windows in the eastern bays.
 The western bay incorporates a two-storey porch.
 Under the easternmost window is a priest's door.
 Also on the south wall is a sundial dating from the 17th or 18th century.
 Along the clerestory are eight three-light Perpendicular windows.
 At the east end of the chancel is a large five-light window with Decorated tracery, and at the east end of each aisle is a three-light window.

 The north porch also has two storeys.
-The arch over its doorway is decorated with a band of shields, and over the arch is a niche for a statue and a three-light square-headed window.
+This north porch with its thick walls is likely all that remains of the original Anglo-Saxon church.
+The arch over its doorway is decorated with a band of shields, and over the arch is a niche for a statue and a three-light square-headed window; its relatively ornate design may have been due to its proximity to the main entrance to the Duke's Palace.